 Cialis (tadalafil) is a prescription drug used for the treatment of Impotence (ED).
 Cialis was approved in 2003 by the US FDA.
 It is sold in form of yellow, almond-shaped, film-coated tablets.

 It only works with sexual stimulation and operates by blocking PDE-5 enzymes in an organism, easing the blood flow to the penis.
-Cialis is taken orally, as needed, either with or without meal, no more than once a day.
+Cialis is taken orally, as needed, either with or without a meal, no more than once a day.

 Viagra (sildenafil citrate) is the most well-known and widely-used treatment for ED problems.
 Like Cialis and Levitra, it is a PDE-5 inhibitor which works by blocking enzymes.
+Viagra treatment is especially effective for those, whose erectile dysfunction is caused by spinal cord injuries - positive results are in over 83% of cases, and for those, whose ED is caused by diabetes mellitus - 57% of cases.

 Viagra is taken 30 minutes to 4 hours before sexual activity (usually 1 hour), no more than once a day.